DeclanKim1004/entry/README.md

 3. Run the bot: `python bot.py`

-When a new member joins, the bot creates a private temporary channel where only the newcomer can see the introductory messages.
-This channel is automatically deleted shortly after the conversation ends.
+When a new member joins, the bot assigns them a temporary role called `신입` and creates a private channel only they can see.
+After they choose one of the job roles (`전사`, `마법사`, or `암살자`), the temporary role is removed and the channel is deleted shortly after the conversation ends.
+The NPC guiding them is named **이름모를불꽃**.

 This script showcases the conversation flow described in the previous scenario.